juspay/omnix/doc/src/om/init.md

 ## Builtin registry {#registry}

-The builtin registry contains the following templates:
+The builtin registry (stores in a JSON file) contains the following templates:

 | Description | Command |
 |-------------|---------|